-Have you ever heard those stories about successful entrepreneurs with all sorts of quirky habits that should apparently explain why they have become the huge successes they are?
+Have you ever heard those stories about successful entrepreneurs with all sorts of quirky habits that should explain why they have become the huge successes they are?
 Like wearing the same clothes every single day.
-Or breaking their days down into five minute intervals.
+Or breaking their days down into five-minute intervals.
 Or reading 50 books a year.

-And have you ever thought that if that’s what it takes to become an entrepreneur, you’re probably better suited for a day job?
+And have you ever thought that if that's what it takes to become an entrepreneur, you're probably better suited for a day job?
 No need to give up just yet.
-While quirky habits make good stories and probably work for Zuckerberg, Musk and Gates, it is actually possible to be a great entrepreneur and still change up your wardrobe every once in a while.
+While quirky habits make good stories and probably work for Zuckerberg, Musk and Gates, you can be a great entrepreneur and still change up your wardrobe every once in a while.

 When you’re done reading, you’ll know